 Tips to Prevent Foot Pain from High Heels

 - Make sure you are wearing the correct size.
 Measure your feet for length and width before you buy a new pair of heels.
 Don’t buy a smaller size assuming they will stretch either.

 - Try thicker heels.
 While stilettos may be stylish and appropriate for certain outfits, they can be dangerous.
 Skinny heels give your ankle less support and could cause you to wobble.
 A thicker, chunkier heel will give you more support.

 - Get softer insoles.
 Try some of the over-the-counter inserts, they can protect the ball of your foot from soreness and prevent sliding in your shoes.
 This will protect your toes from friction and blisters.

 - Watch your walk.
 Don’t step toe first, or put your toe and heel on the ground at the same time.
 Walk as if you were wearing flats and place the heel of your shoe on the ground first, and then the ball of your foot.

-If you wear high heels frequently, or even if it is just every now and again, proper foot care is essential.
-Take care of your feet with a nice foot bath or massage every now and again, and don’t overdo it when it comes to your shoe choices.
+If you wear high heels frequently, or even if it is just every now and then, proper foot care is essential.
+Take care of your feet with a nice foot bath or massage every now and then, and don’t overdo it when it comes to your shoe choices.
 Heels may be a stylish option, but they aren’t always practical.